Wakefield singing star Jane McDonald talks about singing for the Queen ahead of her concert at Europe's biggest open air theatre this summer

 Since winning the nation’s hearts, Jane became a regular face on TV, on the Loose Women panel and performing at no fewer than three Royal Variety Shows.
 She’s released 10 studio albums and has toured extensively including sell-out shows at the Royal Albert Hall and the London Palladium, as well as The MGM in Las Vegas.

-Now with nostalgia in the air, as she celebratest he Queen 70-year reign, Jane will be taking a trip down Memory Lane when she heads to the coastal resort too – revisiting childhood holidays with her family.
+Now with nostalgia in the air, as she celebrates HRH The Queen 70-year reign, Jane will be taking a trip down Memory Lane when she heads to the coastal resort too – revisiting childhood holidays with her family.

-“Scarborough has a special place in my heart, it holds such treasured memories for me,” Jane said.
-“We loved it as a family.

-“Looking back, I sometimes think we went there because it was the only place my dad’s van would get to!
-But that didn’t matter, it was magical.

 “It’s going to be amazing.
 A really rousing night, full of song,” she explained.
 “I’ve been going through what we are going to do with my musical director.